MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/connectivity/connecting-python-to-insights.md

 ## Additional resources

 * [Azure Kusto Python SDK documentation](https://docs.microsoft.com/azure/kusto/api/python/kusto-python-client-library)
-* Connect more tools to Insights at [Connecting external tools to Insights](index.md)
+* To learn about other tools to connect to Insights, see  [Connecting external tools to Insights](index.md)